 Reptile Mounts for Sale - Alligator Head

 .
-This Alligator head has felt on the back of the head and bottom of the mouth Taxidermy quality rating is "Excellent."
+This Alligator head has a finished mouth and felt on the bottom.
+Taxidermy quality rating is "Excellent."
 Great novelty item or gift for the lover of reptile taxidermy.

 Ships for free!